IDMNYU/DMUY1143_A_IdeationPrototyping_Spring2021_Bennett/Future_weeklyBrief.md

 0. To define the message back, explore what the issues are in your world.
 Concept Maps are ideal for this.
 The message back should be specific (NOT vague nor general i.e. - Love one another, Don't pollute, etc) and link directly to your research and the precise developements of your world and be delivered to our present.
 Show evidence of your process (research, concept map).

 1. Storyboard (Draft) the narrative which delivers the message back.
-[Read Module 4](https://teaching.polishedsolid.com/ip/mod4/content/index.html#/?_k=sreswl) for examples of storyboards as well as different types
+[Read Module 4](https://teaching.polishedsolid.com/ip/mod4/content/index.html#/?_k=sreswl) for examples of storyboards as well as different types.
+Use [Mural](https://www.mural.co/templates/storyboarding-1?) to create your storyboard, or perhaps use [one of these other templates](https://github.com/IDMNYU/CreativeCoding_1133-C_Bennett_Fall18/tree/master/storyboardTemplates)

-2. Develop your [Future Object/Future Artifact](FutureArtifact.md) (first drafts/iterations)
+2. Develop your [Future Object/Future Artifact](FutureArtifact.md)s (first drafts/iterations)

 3. Add 3-4 more diverse sources and ANNOTATE them to your annotated bibliograhy.
 See Module 4 for annotations.